Peter Chernin: TCG

 In April 2013, Chernin made a bid of around $500 million for Hulu, an online video streaming service.
 TCG is listed as an investor in Tumblr, which WSJ.com reported on May 19, 2013, would be sold to Yahoo for US$1.1 Billion.
 On December 2, 2013, TCG announced that they had acquired the anime streaming site Crunchyroll in an effort to expand their online video assets.
 The acquisition was rumoured to priced at around $100 million.
-On January 7, 2016, it was announced by David Portnoy in a video that Chernin Media was acquiring a majority stake in the popular website Barstool Sports and moving the headquarters to New York City.
+On January 7, 2016, it was announced by Dave Portnoy in a video that Chernin Media was acquiring a majority stake in the popular website Barstool Sports and moving the headquarters to New York City.

 In 2018, Chernin, Jesse Jacobs, and Michael Kerns of The Chernin Group formed TCG Capital Management, an investment advisory firm.
 TCG manages private equity investments in the media, entertainment, technology, sports and consumer sectors.
 That same year, Chernin divested its interest of Crunchyroll to AT&T and folded into WarnerMedia division.
 Crunchyroll was subsequently sold to Funimation in 2021.

 In July 2022, Peter Chernin established his global independent production company The North Road Company with his production company Chernin Entertainment became part of his new company.

 In January 2023, Variety reported that Peter Chernin's global production studio roll-up company The North Road Co. had received a $150 million investment from Qatar Investment Authority, in addition to an existing $500 million from Providence Equity and $300 million from Apollo Global Management to enable investment in media and technology companies and pursuit of strategic acquisitions.

 In February 2023, Reuters reported that Chernin was linked to interest in ITV Studios, the maker of hit show "Love Island".